-As you are designing your sign, keep the following principles in mind.
-New signs in New Albany's historic districts should:
+As you are designing your sign, please keep the following principles in mind:

+New signs in the historic district should:

-Respect the historic, pedestrian-oriented context - New signs should complement, rather than compete with the character of a historic building and the surrounding district.
+Respect the historic, pedestrianoriented context - New signs should complement, rather than compete with the character of a historic building and the surrounding district.
 Signage should be designed and scaled with pedestrians in mind, not drivers.

-+ Encourage an interesting streetscape, free from visual clutter - Be creative in designing new signs, and remember that a single, welldesigned and well-positioned sign can do more to identify and benefit your business than multiple poorly-designed signs.
+Encourage an interesting streetscape, free from visual clutter- Be creative in designing new signs, and remember that a single, well-designed and well-positioned sign can do more to identify and benefit your business than multiple poorly-designed signs.

-+ Utilize durable, quality materials and be installed in a way to minimize impacts on the building - Consider the appearance of your sign over time, and use materials that have a proven track record of performance.
-Signs should be installed so they will cause little or no damage to the building, both now and when they are removed in the future.
+Utilize durable, quality materials and be installed in a way to minimize impacts on the building - Consider the appearance of your sign over time, and use materials that have a proven track record of performance.
+Signs should be installed so they will cause little or no damage to the building, both now and when they are removed.